[aprssig] Email addresses in APRS

 different things.
 Get on topic or start another thread.

-> You argue that standardizing on an email format within APRS messages will facilitate misuse of that
+> You argue that standardizing on an email format within APRS messages will facilitate misuse of

 > info while I ask why include an email address at all?
 Why put an email address in there anyway if